What Led Paul to Joy Inexpressible? Finding Joy in Trials

-Paul's joy was not circumstantial.
-It was not delicate or mood-dependent.
-It was inexpressible and full of glory, forged in fire.
-The unseen power of prophetic promise in pain.
+Paul's joy was not circumstantial or mood-dependent.
+It was inexpressible and full of glory, forged in fire: the unseen power of God's promise in suffering.

 We often picture joy as the overflow of comfort.
 The result of things working out, peace setting in, prayers getting answered the way we hoped.